 - index (optional): An index pattern that defines which indices should be targeted by this query.
 Only needed if the index section contains more than one index.
 Otherwise, Rally will automatically derive the index to use.
-If you have defined multiple indices and want to query all of them, just specify "index": "all". - type (optional): Defines the type within the specified index for this query. - cache (optional): Whether to use the query request cache.
+If you have defined multiple indices and want to query all of them, just specify "index": " all". - type (optional): Defines the type within the specified index for this query.
+By default, no type will be used and the query will be performed across all types in the provided index. - cache (optional): Whether to use the query request cache.
 By default, Rally will define no value thus the default depends on the benchmark candidate settings and Elasticsearch version. - request-params (optional): A structure containing arbitrary request parameters.
 The supported parameters names are documented in the Python ES client API docs.
 Parameters that are implicitly set by Rally (e.g. body or request_cache) are not supported (i.e. you should not try to set them and if so expect unspecified behavior). - body (mandatory): The query body. - pages (optional): Number of pages to retrieve.
 If this parameter is present, a scroll query will be executed.
 If you want to retrieve all result pages, use the value "all". - results-per-page (optional): Number of documents to retrieve per page for scroll queries.